A tuning

 formulas developed above.

-In Pythagorean tuning, all P5 are just, meaning and therefore
+In Pythagorean tuning, all P5 are just, meaning

-In 1/4-comma meantone (QCM) tuning, all M3 are just, meaning and therefore
+In 1/4-comma meantone (QCM) tuning, all M3 are just, meaning

 We can see that the comma referred to in the name of this tuning is the syntonic comma.